joelmcdaniel/stellar_exercise/Readme.md

 What is this?

-It's yet another interview coding challenge solution that I coded up in a jiffy.
+It's yet another interview coding challenge solution that I coded up in a jiffy in off hours.
 Below are the requirements given and there was no communicaton channel offered to ask any questions about them.
 Yes the challenge was timed with a very short deadline.
 A $100 Amazon gift card was offered.
+I have no idea what the grading criteria was as there was no discussion offered for review.
+It's certainly not my best Golang code under the circumstances but I think it pretty much achieved  "minimum viable product" for the requirements given.
+Perhaps the organization got a "free" solution out of it?
+It's here for anyone else who thinks they might make some use of it.

 ### This was the requirement given:

 # Stellar Coding Challenge